OISF/suricata/doc/userguide/firewall/firewall-design.rst

 ^^^^

 For the HTTP protocol there are a number of states to hook into.
 These apply to HTTP 0.9, 1.0 and 1.1.
-HTTP/2 uses it's own state machine.
+HTTP/2 uses its own state machine.

 Available states: